rust-lang/rfcs/0000-virtual-2.md

 above that if an outer item implements a trait, then the inner trait appears to implement it too, via coercion. (ht Niko).

+**Alternative:** don't use the inherit machinery described above and only do the above checks for the `Drop` trait as a special case.
+This is less general, but less complex.
+I'm not sure if there are any use cases for `inherit` other then `Drop`.

 ## Trait matching